alexkernphysiker/Irina-qt/README.md

 Build requires libqt and libqt-devel packages installed on your system.
 Data output plugin uses gnuplot, so it should also be installed.
 The configuration and build can be done automatically.
-Run script "1-autoconf.sh" for creating directory for binaries and file qt_build_path.pri required for all qmake projects here.
+Run script "autoconf.sh" for creating directory for binaries and file qt_build_path.pri required for all qmake projects here.
 Edit this file if needed (View it to see if it's needed!!!!)
-After creating this file please run "2-get_dep.sh" script for downloading required repository with calculation routines.
-Then you may run "3-buildme.sh" for building and the binaries should appear in ../bin directory
+Then you may run "buildme.sh" for building and the binaries should appear in ../bin directory